dmitry-kiselev-1/paylocity-benefits/README.md

 # Employee Benefits Calculator

-This solution demonstrates a Clean Architecture implementation of an Employee Benefits Calculator using .NET 6, MediatR, MongoDB, and Redis.
+This solution demonstrates a Clean Architecture implementation of an Employee Benefits Calculator by CQRS, using .NET 6, MediatR, MongoDB, and Redis.
 The system calculates the cost of employee benefits packages and provides a payroll preview.

 ## Class Diagram